decodevM/datamaster-dev-standards/README.md

-## 🛠️ GitHub Actions Workflows ⚙️
+## 🛠️ **GitHub Actions Workflows** ⚙️

-When you commit and push changes to your repository, **GitHub Actions** kicks in automatically to ensure everything is in order.
-This includes validating your commit messages to make sure they follow the required format. 🎉
+When you commit and push changes to your repository, **GitHub Actions** automatically kicks in to ensure everything is in order.
+This includes validating your commit messages, pull request titles, and even generating changelogs when a new release is created. 🎉

 ---

 ### **How it Works:**

 #### **Commit Message Validation 🚦**
 Once you commit and push your changes to the repository, a **GitHub Actions workflow** is triggered to validate your commit message.
 It checks whether your commit message follows the prescribed **Conventional Commits** format.

 - If your message is valid, the workflow passes, and your changes are accepted.
 - If your message does not follow the correct format, the workflow fails, and you'll be asked to update your commit message.

+#### **Pull Request Title Validation 📝**
+In addition to commit message validation, the workflow also validates **pull request titles**.
+It ensures that pull request titles follow the same **Conventional Commits** format, maintaining uniformity across all pull requests.

+- If your PR title is valid, the workflow proceeds smoothly.
+- If it doesn’t conform to the format, you’ll be prompted to adjust it before merging.

+#### **Changelog Generation 📋**
+When a **new release** is created with a **tag** that follows the format `v*.*.*` (for example, `v1.0.0`), GitHub Actions automatically triggers a workflow to generate the **changelog**.
+This process compiles all the relevant changes from commits and pull requests into a structured changelog, making it easier to track new features, bug fixes, and other updates.

+- After generating the changelog, an automatic email is sent to notify you about the successful changelog generation, ensuring that your team stays informed about the latest changes.

+---

 ### **Why This Matters 💡**

-By **automating commit message validation**, you achieve the following benefits:
+By **automating commit message validation**, **pull request title validation**, and **changelog generation**, you gain the following benefits:

 - 🔄 **Consistency in Commit History**
   Ensures a clean and consistent commit log, making it easier to understand project progress and track changes across versions.

 - ⏱️ **Time-saving Automation**
-  With automated checks in place, you eliminate the risk of human error, saving valuable time and ensuring that every commit message follows the required format.
+  With automated checks in place, you eliminate the risk of human error, saving valuable time and ensuring that every commit message and PR title follow the required format.

 - ✅ **Quality Control**
   Helps maintain high standards and avoids messy commit histories, which improves collaboration and code readability across teams.

+- 📝 **Automated Changelog Generation**
+  Automatically compiles and generates a changelog with each new release (tagged `v*.*.*`), along with an email notification sent after every successful changelog update, helping your team stay informed without additional manual work.

 This small step leads to a **big impact** on the maintainability and professionalism of your codebase! 🚀

-## 🗂️ Project Structure 📁
+## 🗂️ **Project Structure** 📁

-The structure of this repository is organized to ensure a smooth integration and clean workflows.
-Below is a breakdown of the key folders and files:
+The repository is organized to ensure a smooth workflow and easy integration of the template.
+Below is an overview of the key directories and files:

 ---

-### **1. `.github/workflows/`** 🔧
+### **1. `.github/`** 🔧
-- **What it is**: Contains all the GitHub Actions workflows for CI/CD.
+- **What it is**: Contains shared GitHub Actions workflows that will be integrated into all other repositories.
-- **Purpose**: Automates the process of validating commit messages and managing continuous integration pipelines.
+- **Purpose**: Automates CI/CD tasks, including validating commit messages and managing other continuous integration processes.

-### **2. `hooks/`** 🔑
+### **2. `repoName/`** 🔑
+- **What it is**: Represents the individual repository structure.
+  - **`scope`**: A script for specific scopes relevant to this repository.
+  - **`.github/`**: Contains repository-specific GitHub Actions workflows.
-- **What it is**: Holds the Git hooks for validating commit messages locally.
+  - **`hooks/`**: Holds Git hooks to enforce commit message standards locally.
-- **Purpose**: Ensures that every commit message meets the required **[Conventional Commits](https://www.conventionalcommits.org/)** format before pushing changes.
+- **Purpose**: Each repository follows this structure to maintain consistency and smooth integration with the shared templates.

 ### **3. `scripts/setup.sh`** ⚙️
-- **What it is**: A setup script for automating the integration of the template into your project.
+- **What it is**: A shell script to automate the setup process of the commit message standards and other integrations.
-- **Purpose**: Simplifies the installation of the template and its components.
+- **Purpose**: Helps in setting up the commit standards locally, ensuring uniformity across all repositories.

 ### **4. `README.md`** 📚
 - **What it is**: This file!
-- **Purpose**: Provides instructions on how to use and set up the template, along with important guidelines and project features.
+- **Purpose**: Provides an overview of how to use the repository template and detailed instructions on setting up and configuring the repository.

+---

+This structure simplifies management and ensures consistent integration across multiple repositories, with shared workflows and hooks for effective version control and commit validation.

 ## Contributing 🤝